OfficeDev/office-js-docs-pr/docs/design/custom-tab-placement.md

 ## Specifying which tab has focus when the document opens

 Office always gives default focus to the tab that is immediately to the right of the **File** tab.
 By default this is the **Home** tab.
-If you configure your custom tab to be to before the **Home** tab, with `<InsertBefore>TabHome</InsertBefore>`, then your custom tab will have focus when the document opens.
+If you configure your custom tab to be before the **Home** tab, with `<InsertBefore>TabHome</InsertBefore>`, then your custom tab will have focus when the document opens.

 > [!IMPORTANT]
 > Giving excessive prominence to your add-in inconveniences and annoys users and administrators.
-Do not position a custom tab before the **Home** tab unless your add-in is the primary tool with which users will interact with the document.
+Do not position a custom tab before the **Home** tab unless your add-in is the primary way users will interact with the document.

 ## Behavior on unsupported platforms

-If your add-in is installed on a platform that does not support [requirement set AddinCommands 1.3](../reference/requirement-sets/add-in-commands-requirement-sets.md), then the markup described in this article is ignored and your custom tab will appear as the rightmost tab on the ribbon.
-To prevent your add-in from being installed on platforms that don't support the markup, add a reference to the requirement set to the `<Requirements>` section of the manifest.
+If your add-in is installed on a platform that doesn't support [requirement set AddinCommands 1.3](../reference/requirement-sets/add-in-commands-requirement-sets.md), then the markup described in this article is ignored and your custom tab will appear as the rightmost tab on the ribbon.
+To prevent your add-in from being installed on platforms that don't support the markup, add a reference to the requirement set in the `<Requirements>` section of the manifest.
 For instructions, see [Set the Requirements element in the manifest](../develop/specify-office-hosts-and-api-requirements.md#set-the-requirements-element-in-the-manifest).
-Note that the runtime checks that are described in the article are not applicable to **AddinCommands 1.3** because it contains only manifest markup that is read when the add-in starts up and before a runtime check can occur.
+Note that the runtime checks described in the article are not applicable to **AddinCommands 1.3** because it contains only manifest markup that is read when the add-in starts up and before a runtime check can occur.